sairin94/yelp-recommendation/README.md

 1. Ensure that the virtual environment is activated (if you created one).
 2. Import the project package into your Python code using `import <package_name>`.
 3. Use the package functions and classes as desired.
-4. To run the Jupyter Notebook, navigate to `notebooks/` and run `jupyter notebook explore_dataset.ipynb`.
+4. Download yelp academic datasets from https://www.yelp.com/dataset and place those under your notebook folder
-5. To access AWS server you need to run from root directory `cp access_keys.cfg.template access_keys.cfg` and then populate with your keys
+5. Don't need to use athena